mrrootsec/Curl2Repeater/README.md

-# Advanced cURL to Repeater - Burp Suite Extension
+# CURL to Repeater - Burp Suite Extension

 A Burp Suite extension that converts cURL commands from clipboard directly to Burp Repeater with advanced GraphQL support.